ZahraHeydari/Toastest/README.md

 # Toastest
 [![API](https://img.shields.io/badge/API-17%2B-brightgreen.svg?style=flat)](https://android-arsenal.com/api?level=17)

-This is for customizing toasts!
+###### This is a library for customizing toasts!

+By using it, you can set background, text size, text color, font and icon to your toasts and using anim to display it.

 ## Prerequisites